 Toray has categorized its businesses into four quadrants along the two axis of growth potential and profitability based on scenarios for each business field.
 The goal here is to reform the business portfolio toward improved ROIC.
-Following this, the Company established a policy for real-locating management resources from the perspective of competitiveness as a third axis.
-As far as those business fields that fall into the low-profitability category (those in the balances at beginning and end of the period)

-2 ROIC = Core operating income after tax / Invested capital (average of the quadrants III and IV) are concerned, the Company goes beyond the existing approach of business structure reform.
+Following this, the Company established a policy for reallocating management resources from the perspective of competitiveness as a third axis.
+As far as those business fields that fall into the low-profitability category (those in the quadrants III and IV) are concerned, the Company goes beyond the existing approach of business structure reform.
 Specifically, it established and is promoting the Darwin Project for businesses and companies identified as having large invested capital.
 In particular, the Company will consider downsizing assets that do not contribute to profit among low-growth and low-profitability businesses.